 Chocolate Dulce de Leche Cake

-I immediately planning on using my chocolate cake recipe.
+I immediately planned on using my chocolate cake recipe.
 It’s Ryan’s favorite!
 He also loves my salted caramel frosting but I wanted to do something new, so I incorporated the salted caramel into a chocolate frosting and the drip.

 At that point, using Dulce de Leche as a filling was just an obvious addition.
 Thick, creamy caramel sauce?
 Yes, please!
-I used store bought dulce de leche, but you can certainly make your own too.
+I used store-bought dulce de leche, but you can certainly make your own too.

 Chocolate Caramel Buttercream